-Perhaps you're thinking about leaving out some information about your home or auto insurance quote?
+Perhaps you're thinking about leaving out some information about your home or auto insurance policy application?
 Don’t.
 It can get you in more trouble than you think.
 Honesty is always the best policy.

 People have their reasons for lying to their insurance provider.
 It is usually for some type of financial gain.
-They want to save money on insurance, get more money in a claim settlement or try to get a car insurance quote even though they are not eligible.
+They want to save money on insurance, get more money in a claim settlement or try to get auto coverage even though they are not eligible.
 Lying on insurance can range from exaggerating claims to supplying false information on your application.

 Lying on your insurance application is known as misrepresentation or non-disclosure.
-People lie to insurers for a variety of reasons.
+People lie to insurers for various reasons.
 Generally, there are three main reasons why people lie to insurers:

 Where you live can have an impact on how much you pay, especially in the city.
 To get more affordable Toronto car insurance, some people try to use a different postal code.
 If you are caught, it will cost you much more than the money you are saving and it could void your policy.

 If you drive for Uber or Lyft you need to notify your insurer.
-But many drivers don’t tell their insurers to avoid an increase.
+However, many drivers fail to notify their insurers to avoid an increase.
 Ridesharing and Uber insurance ensures you are properly covered when accepting rides.
 Some insurers prefer you not to drive for these ridesharing services.

 If you rent out a portion of your home to a tenant, you must notify your insurer.
 You need to tell them, even if you only rent out a room.
 Homeowners sometimes avoid informing insurers for fear of needing landlord insurance.
 However, the increase is minimal.
 Plus, you have peace of mind in knowing you have the right coverage in place.
 Tenant insurance will also be required for your renter.

 Inform your insurer of all commercial activity in your home.
 This includes Airbnb rentals.
-Even though Airbnb does offer host protection coverage, it is minimal.
+Although Airbnb offers host protection coverage, it is minimal.
 You’ll need additional coverage through your insurer, called homesharing insurance.
-Failure to inform your insurer could result in denying a claim or even cancelling coverage.
+Failure to inform your insurer may result in the denial of a claim or even cancellation of coverage.
 Considering the risks of renting out your home, the extra coverage is well worth it.

 If you have been caught lying to your insurer, the consequences can range from minor to major.
 Here are five consequences for lying to your insurer.